sotosoc/bible_ventilated/README.md

 These documents are a midpoint between a word document and a powerpoint presentation.

+# How to Consume These Texts

 I import the resulting PDFs into Notability on my iPad to read, think, pray, and take notes.

+I have taken snapshots of a page to share through email, text, or other electronic means.

+I have eliminated many page breaks and printed portions on old-fashioned paper.

+I have wondered what it was like to read the text of Scripture on a scroll.
+How did that work?

+How you consume the text is left as an exercise for the reader.

 ## Interacting with Feedback from my Mother